/

 A diet that is rich in vitamins, minerals, and fresh fruit and vegetables has been proven to help prevent gum disease, the leading cause of tooth loss.
 The two most common deficiencies among long-term vegetarians are vitamin D and calcium, which can cause teeth to soften, making them more vulnerable to tooth decay.

-According to Chief Executive of the British Dental Health Foundation, Dr Nigel Carter OBE, the good news is that poor oral health is nearly always preventable, so it is important that people make caring for their teeth a top priority.
+According to the Chief Executive of the British Dental Health Foundation, Dr. Nigel Carter, OBE, the good news is that poor oral health is nearly always preventable, so it is important that people make caring for their teeth a top priority.

-Researchers at the Department of Conservative Dentistry, Periodontology and Preventive Dentistry at the Hannover Medical School examined 100 vegetarians and 100 non-vegetarians.
-Results showed vegetarians had significantly lower probing pocket depths, bleeding on probing, periodontal screening index, a better hygiene index and less mobile teeth.
-Dental examinations revealed significantly less missing teeth but also more decayed and eroded teeth in vegetarians.
+Researchers at the Department of Conservative Dentistry, Periodontology, and Preventive Dentistry at the Hannover Medical School examined 100 vegetarians and 100 non-vegetarians.
+Results showed vegetarians had significantly lower probing pocket depths, bleeding on probing, a periodontal screening index, a better hygiene index, and fewer mobile teeth.
+Dental examinations revealed significantly fewer missing teeth but also more decayed and eroded teeth in vegetarians.
 Furthermore, vegetarians had a higher level of education but visited dentists significantly less frequently.

-If you are worried about your oral health or would like some advice on preventing gum disease and tooth decay it is recommended that you visit your dentist reguarily for examinations as such problems can be detected early.
-You can contact the reception team at Creative Smiles to arrange an appointment by calling 02890 618545 or alternatively you can email directly to [email protected]
+If you are worried about your oral health or would like some advice on preventing gum disease and tooth decay, it is recommended that you visit your dentist regularly for examinations, as such problems can be detected early.
+You can contact the reception team at Creative Smiles to arrange an appointment by calling 02890 618545, or you can email directly at [email protected]